Stone Town

 Emerson on Hurumzi

-A restored 19th-century merchant house with ornate rooms, a legendary rooftop restaurant, and possibly the best sunset views in Stone Town.
-Worth the splurge.
+$$$$A restored 19th-century merchant house with ornate, antique-filled rooms, a legendary rooftop restaurant (book ahead, it's a destination in itself), and possibly the best sunset views in Stone Town.
+Worth the splurge for at least one night.

 Zanzibar Palace Hotel

-Central location, beautifully decorated rooms with Zanzibari antiques.
-Breakfast on the rooftop terrace is a highlight.
-Great value for the quality.
+$$$Central location, beautifully decorated rooms filled with Zanzibari antiques and carved wooden furniture.
+Breakfast on the rooftop terrace, looking out over the old town, is a genuine highlight of the stay.
+Great value for the level of detail in the décor.

 Haven Guest House